PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 ```
 python3 setup.py install
 ```
 As you can see there are no special commands needed for installing packages that have C extension modules.
-The extensions are automatically build even if your package is just a dependency of another Python package.
+The extensions are automatically built even if your package is just a dependency of another Python package.

 ## Digestive system - parsing parameters

 ### Positional parameters

-To parse position parameter you need to define your function with ```METH_VARARGS``` flag in the module's function declarations:
+To parse positional parameters you need to define your function with ```METH_VARARGS``` flag in the module's functions declaration:
 ```
 {"hello",  param_hello, METH_VARARGS, "Say hello."},
 ```